BackEndByAlex/salaryscope-api/docs/docs/architecture/graphql-setup.md

 ## resolvers/

-Resolver functions that handle incoming queries and mutations — one file per domain.
+Resolver functions that handle incoming queries and mutations, one file per domain.

 > See [Resolver Reference](../resolvers/resolver-reference.md)